 The Bernard and Etta Weinberg Family Fund of the Jewish Federation of Greater Philadelphia was established by Etta Weinberg during her lifetime and funded through her estate.

 It is one of the Jewish Federation’s largest restricted endowment funds, with over $23 million in assets.
-The fund distributes grants in accordance with the terms of Etta’s trust to the areas she cared most about during her lifetime: geriatric counseling and care management (50% of grant), older adults (33% of grant), and Jewish education (16% of grant).
+The fund distributes grants in accordance with the terms of Etta’s trust to the areas she cared most about during her lifetime: geriatric counseling and care management (50% of grants), older adults (33% of grants), and Jewish education (16% of grants).
 Any unallocated dollars may be directed to Israeli charities.
 The allocations of this fund are overseen by a committee of lay leaders and professionals, who continue to search for programs that are new, innovative and reflect Etta’s core areas of interest.

 Geriatric Care Management and Older Adult Services